Maverick1102/restAPI-Demo/README.md

 So it's safe to it's techically impossible to add in an attacker details(unless well the server is hacked :P) without the being the IT Admin.

 **Like I told earlier, there will be a flaw in this system where everytime we save/restart the code, the new data will be deleted.
 Only the database we created in the code will exist.
-Employees, manaully adding through POSTMAN will not be there.**
+Employees, manually adding through POSTMAN will not be there.**

 Restrated/saved program :